 In 2020, the Jodhpur RIFF will be held from the 29th October – 2nd November.

 Where to rest your head

-To really be at the heart of the action, we’d recommend staying at the Royal Tents inside Mehrangarh Fort.
-Or, for true opulence, stay at the Taj Umaid Bhawan Palace, a 20th century art deco palace which is still home to the maharaja himself (albeit in a private wing!).
-Raas is a personal favourite of ours, offering one of the most spectacular hotel views in Rajasthan.
+To be at the heart of the action, we recommend staying at the Royal Tents inside Mehrangarh Fort.
+Or, for true luxury, stay at the Taj Umaid Bhawan Palace; a 20th-century art deco palace which is still home to the maharaja himself (albeit in a private wing!).
+RAAS is a personal favourite of ours, offering one of the most spectacular hotel views in Rajasthan.

 We’d love to assist with the planning of your holiday to Rajasthan.
-At Indian Excursions, all our tours are private and tailor-made to suit your individual tastes, budget and requirement.
-To get started, please do get in touch.
-Or, for inspiration, you might like to browse our suggested RIFF 2017 itinerary by clicking here.
+At Indian Excursions, all our tours are private and tailor-made to suit your taste, budget and requirement.
+To get started, please get in touch.
+Or, for inspiration, you might like to browse our suggested RIFF itinerary by clicking here.0